damianhakert/damianhakert.github.io/source/_posts/2014-10-22-gitlab-7-4-released.markdown

 The biggest new feature in Community Edition is task lists.
 In addition to the updates from Community Edition, GitLab Enterprise Edition from now has support for multiple LDAP servers.

-Other changes include reworked snippet access which from now can be public, internal or private, also added README to tab on project show page.
-Also added a lot of bug fixes.
+Other changes include reworked snippet access (now public, internal or private) and a README tab on the project home page for quick access.
+This version also includes a lot of bug fixes.

 This month's Most Valuable Person (MVP) is Vinnie Okada.
 He added cross-project references to the markdown parser, task lists to issue and merge request descriptions and improved event note display.
 Thanks Vinnie!

 <!--more-->

-## Task lists
+## Task lists.

 You can define task list directly at the issue page by using special syntax `- [ ] title`.
-This feature makes gitlab issue tracker more flexible.
+This feature makes the GitLab issue tracker more flexible.

 [![screenshot](/images/7_4/task-list.png)](/images/7_4/task-list.png)

-## README tab on project show page
+## The README tab on project show page.

 This tab allows you to see readme page directly at the project main page

 [![screenshot](/images/7_4/project-readme.png)](/images/7_4/project-readme.png)

-## Snippet can be public, internal or private
+## Snippets can be public, internal or private.

-Now that you can create snippet with various visibility level.
-Public level is defining that all user can see it, even those who are not authorized.
-Internal snippet will be visible to authorized users.
+You can now create snippets with various visibility levels.
+A public snippet is visible for everyone, even people that are not signed into your GitLab instance.
+Internal snippets are only visible to authorized users and private snippets are only visible to those with explicit access.
-Private snippet only for private using.

 [![screenshot](/images/7_4/new-snippet.png)](/images/7_4/new-snippet.png) **+7_4 is the version of GitLab being released***

-## Support for multiple LDAP servers (EE only feature)
+## Support for multiple LDAP servers (EE only feature).

-Integrate GitLab with more than one LDAP server
+You can now hook up GitLab to multiple LDAP servers!
+When syncing LDAP groups, you can select the LDAP server.
+This way, a single GitLab instance can easily be used in very large enterprises.

 [![screenshot](/images/7_4/feature.png)](/images/7_4/feature.png)